'The funding has been very helpful because it means we can dip into our reserves when we spot a greater need, knowing that the packs are covered'

-In the last two weeks, Lifeline Community Action has given out 146 cleaning care packs and are now working with care homes heavily affected by the pandemic.
+In two weeks, Lifeline Community Action had given out 146 cleaning care packs and were working with care homes heavily affected by the pandemic.

-In addition, they are also supporting vulnerable families to stay safe.
+In addition, they were also supporting vulnerable families to stay safe.
 Pauline added:

 “It’s a very different time for us.
 Normally people can come and see us and we can sit and have a cup of tea and find out what’s going on.
 Someone might ask for something simple, but actually there’s a much wider problem.
 At the moment we are relying on family and health workers to notice when something is not quite right.